-- Agreements entered into by the Company which will be amended or terminated in the event of a change of control of the Company: None - Agreements providing for compensation for members of the Executive Board or employees if they resign or are dismissed without real and serious grounds or if their employment ends due to a public offer: None - Delegations of authority and powers to increase the capital granted by the Company's General Shareholders' Meeting during the financial year ended 31 December 2019:
+- Agreements entered into by the Company which will be amended or terminated in the event of a change of control of the Company: Although certain agreements entered into by the Company include a change in control clause, the Company does not believe that there is any agreement referred to in 9° of Article L.22-10-11 of the French Commercial Code. - Agreements providing for compensation for members of the Executive Board or employees if they resign or are dismissed without real and serious grounds or if their employment ends due to a public offer: None

+Current delegations of authority and powers to increase capital:

-The delegations of authority and powers to increase the capital granted by the Company's General Shareholders' Meeting during the financial year ended 31 December 2019 are summarized in the table in Part IV, 4.- Delegations of authority in effect.
+The delegations of authority and powers relating to capital increases granted by the General Shareholders' Meeting of the Company are summarised in the table in Part IV, 4.- Current delegations of authority, and their renewal will be proposed at the General Shareholders' Meeting of 25 March 2021.